MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/cpp.md

 ## Build multiple configurations

-It is often required to build your app in multiple configurations.
+It's often required to build your app in multiple configurations.
 The following steps extend the example above to build the app on four configurations: [Debug, x86], [Debug, x64], [Release, x86], [Release, x64].

-1. Click the **Variables** tab and modify these variables:
+1. Select the **Variables** tab and modify these variables:

    * `BuildConfiguration` = `debug, release`